-In any cell where you want to know today’s date, press CTRL + ; (Control + Semi-colon).
+- In any cell where you want to know today’s date, press CTRL + ; (Control + Semi-colon).

-Use CTRL + Shift + ; to enter the current time automatically.
+- Use CTRL + SHIFT + ; to enter the current time automatically.

-If you want to enter both in a cell, then press CTRL + ; 1st, then SPACE & finally CTRL + SHIFT + ;.
+- If you want to enter both in a cell, then press CTRL + ; 1st, then SPACE & finally CTRL + SHIFT + ;.
 You’ll get the date & timestamp together.

-2. Using the TODAY Function
+2. Utilizing TODAY Function

-Excel has a default function to input today’s date.
+Excel has a default TODAY function to input today’s date.

-3. Using the NOW Function
+3. Applying NOW Function

-4. Combining IF & NOW Functions (Timestamps)
+4. Combining IF and NOW Functions (Timestamps)

 Now, let’s assume that we want the entry time of each employee in an office & the employees will input their entrance timestamps by entering their names only in a spreadsheet column everyday.
 Another column next to it will show automatically their entry timestamps along with the dates when they enter their names in the first column.